Airless Tyres: Pros and Cons

 Cons of Run-Flat Tyres

-However, run flat tyres are not without their cons – the price is hefty, up to double the cost of a standard pneumatic tyre.
-For luxury brand car owners in particular, where tyre costs are already at a premium, this can be extremely expensive.
-Ride comfort is also often quite poor, due to inflexibility in the tyre wall.
-This is especially marked at high speed or when performing a sharp turn, and can be discomforting.
+However, run flat tyres are not perfect – they can be pricier.
+For luxury brand car owners in particular, where tyre costs are already at a premium, this can appear to be much more expensive.
+Ride comfort may also be compromised, due to inflexibility in the tyre wall.
+This is especially marked at high speed or when performing a sharp turn.
+However, it is worth noting that all car tyres need to be properly maintained and proper maintenance is essential.

 The second form of airless tyres is the ‘Tweel’.